mwaeckerlin/mingw/README.md

 # ming
-Build Scripts for Cross Compiling Windows Targets in a Ubuntu Docker Container
+Build Scripts for Cross Compiling Windows Targets in an Ubuntu Docker Container